-The infants/children's division will exhibit articles made for children age 3 years and under.
-All work must be made by exhibitor and never before entered in the Fair.
+The infants/children's division will exhibit articles made for children 3 and under.
+All work must be made by exhibitor and never entered in the Fair.

-- 1 Infant Booties, Crochet
+- Infant Booties, Crochet 1

 - 2 Infant Head Covering, Crochet

 - 3 Infant Blanket, Crochet or Hairpin

-- 4 Toys
+- 4

-- 5 Miscellaneous
+- Miscellaneous (not listed)